Explainer: 'Super Saturday' Brexit showdown in parliament looms for PM Johnson

 Other options include collapsing his government so that others can take control of Brexit negotiations.

-The government has proposed that parliament sits from 0830 GMT on Saturday Oct.
+Parliament will sit from 0830 GMT on Saturday Oct.
 19 - the first time since April 3, 1982 when it discussed the Argentine invasion of the Falkland Islands.

-Lawmakers are expected to debate until 1330 GMT, although no end time has yet been set and votes could extend the session.
+Johnson will make a statement to lawmakers, followed by a 90-minute debate and then voting.

-A spokeswoman for Johnson said lawmakers would vote on the deal.
-Legislation would still then need to be passed by Oct.
-31 in order to ratify the agreement.
+The vote would be intended to meet one part of the criteria for ratifying the exit deal.
+Legislation would then need to be passed by Oct.
+31 in order to complete the ratification.

-Parliament still has to vote on Thursday on whether or not to go ahead with the Saturday sitting.

 Brexit.

 Johnson said he had agreed a “great” new Brexit deal.
+He is framing Saturday’s vote as a choice between his deal or a no-deal exit.
+Others say the choice is more complex.

 If approved, Johnson can proceed with his plan to leave the EU on Oct.
 31. If rejected, he may seek approval to leave the EU without a deal on Oct.
 31.